This section describes the university's rules for safe vehicle operation.

 - Complete and submit an Auto Loss Report to RMS within one business day after the event.

 - For injuries to university employees, complete and submit a Supervisor's Report of Employee Injury to RMS as soon as possible, but not more than seven days after the event.

 University vehicles are marked with a bumper sticker that asks motorists to report incidents of unsafe driving.
 Unsafe driving reports are received by RMS, which documents the nature of the complaint and the caller's contact information, and determines the university department/unit using the vehicle at the time of the incident.
 This information is summarized on a report form and forwarded with instructions to the applicable Department Head or responsible official for their information and follow-up.
 Further investigation of the complaint, and any disciplinary or management action, are the responsibility of the immediate supervisor or unit head.

-Anonymous complaints are evaluated by the Director of RMS for validity, and are not written up or forwarded to the applicable Department Head unless there is a reasonable belief that the report is valid.
+Anonymous complaints are evaluated by the Fleet Safety Officer for validity, and are not written up or forwarded to the applicable Department Head unless there is a reasonable belief that the report is valid.